| Centrip Editorial Board

 An illustrated book of birds from the Edo period with exquisite drawings

-Feel free to tell the curators what you would like to see.
-From something as simple as "I would like to see a beautiful picture scroll that a princess might have read several hundred years ago," or "I would like to solve a book of problems on Japanese mathematics from the Edo period," or even "I would like to see something rare."
-You can ask them to suggest a variety of books.
+Please feel free to let the curators know what you would like to see.
+You can ask for anything from a beautiful picture scroll that a princess may have read hundreds of years ago to a book of problems on Japanese mathematics from the Edo period, or even something rare.
+The curators can also provide suggestions for a variety of books.

 The oldest printed scripture in Japan